flschr/mbplugin-maps/README.md

 Static previews are now powered exclusively by [Geoapify](https://www.geoapify.com/).
 Configure your desired map theme and provide a valid Geoapify API key to ensure the preview image can be loaded successfully.

-If you previously configured a privacy notice message in an older version of the plugin, the text will continue to be used automatically.

 ## Notes